Geometry-Guided Self-Supervision for Ultra-Fine-Grained Recognition with Limited Data: Experiments

-\textbf{Importance of different constraints.} The ablation study in Tab.~\ref{tab:ael} underscores the necessity of multi-faceted geometric constraints for distinguishing highly similar objects under data scarcity.
-While the classification loss ($\mathcal{L}_{\mathrm{cls}}$) alone yields marginal gains and the regularization term ($\mathcal{L}_{\mathrm{reg}}$) merely suppresses noise, a significant performance leap occurs by integrating the polar distance constraint ($\mathcal{L}_{\mathrm{dis}}$) and geometric attribute transfer loss ($\mathcal{L}_{\mathrm{tat}}$).
-These losses establish metric relationships and align structural attributes with classification goals.
-Further refinement via the polar angle constraint ($\mathcal{L}_{\mathrm{ang}}$) ensures a geometrically coherent embedding space by capturing both radial and angular distinctiveness.
-Ultimately, the synergy of $\mathcal{L}_{\mathrm{tat}}$, $\mathcal{L}_{\mathrm{dis}}$, and $\mathcal{L}_{\mathrm{ang}}$ shifts the model from relying on isolated visual cues to holistic geometric reasoning, proving that each constraint is indispensable for robust attribute modeling.
+\textbf{Importance of different constraints.} The ablation study underscores the pivotal role of each loss function in guiding GAEor to explore alternative discriminative cues for distinguishing highly similar objects, as demonstrated in Tab.~\ref{tab:ael}.
+When solely relying on the classification loss ($\mathcal{L}_{\mathrm{cls}}$), the model achieves marginal performance gains, indicating its inadequacy in capturing decision-making cues for highly similar objects .
+Introducing the regularization term ($\mathcal{L}_{\mathrm{reg}}$) suppresses irrelevant visual noise but offers limited discriminative improvement, suggesting that mere feature suppression is insufficient for resolving high-similarity ambiguities.
+A critical leap occurs with the integration of the polar distance constraint ($\mathcal{L}_{\mathrm{dis}}$) and geometric attribute transfer loss ($\mathcal{L}_{\mathrm{tat}}$), which collectively enforce relational consistency among discrepancies—distance constraints establish metric relationships, while $\mathcal{L}_{\mathrm{tat}}$ aligns structural attributes with classification objectives.
+This synergy achieves substantial accuracy boosts by explicitly linking geometric attributes to discriminative learning.
+Further augmenting these with the polar angle constraint ($\mathcal{L}_{\mathrm{ang}}$) refines angular relationships among features, ensuring a geometrically coherent embedding space that captures both radial and angular distinctiveness.
+The combined effect of $\mathcal{L}_{\mathrm{tat}}$, $\mathcal{L}_{\mathrm{dis}}$, and $\mathcal{L}_{\mathrm{ang}}$ demonstrates that multi-faceted geometric constraints—spanning distance, angle, and attribute transfer—are indispensable for discovering alternative discriminative cues.
+These losses collectively transform the model’s focus from isolated visual cues to holistic geometric reasoning, where geometric priors mitigate challenge in data-scarce scenarios.
+The improvements reflects that each constraint addresses unique aspects of geometric representation, and their omission disrupts the delicate balance required for robust geometric attribute modeling.